samuel500/TheMemeticist/_posts/2020-04-06-end-of-education.md

 > The story goes on to preach that America is not so much a culture as it is an economy, and that the vitality of a nation’s economy rests on high standards of achievement and rigorous discipline in schools.
 There is little evidence (that is to say, none) that the productivity of a nation’s economy is related to the quality of its schooling.

 Bryan Caplan makes a similar argument.
-Because of credentialling, people spending more time in school do end up earning more, however this does not necessarily translate in better economic outcomes for the country as a whole.
+Because of credentialing, people spending more time in school do end up earning more.
+However this does not necessarily translate in better economic outcomes for the country as a whole.

 > One need hardly add that the story of the god of Economic Utility is rarely believed by students and certainly has almost no power to inspire them.